Sam Dansie: Forestry career

 Dansie's early career in forestry was based around Danbulla on the Atherton Tableland where he worked both harvesting and marketing forest species.
 With no formal education in species identification and wood properties Dansie built his botanical knowledge through dialogue with local timber contractors, forestry overseers and botanists from the Queensland Herbarium to whom he would send specimens for the purpose of identification and gaining further botanical information.

-Whilst undertaking frequent expeditions into some of the most remote and least accessible areas of virgin forest within in the region Dansie would regularly collect new plant specimens which he would submit for study and identification.
+Whilst undertaking frequent expeditions into some of the most remote and least accessible areas of virgin forest in the region Dansie would regularly collect new plant specimens which he would submit for study and identification.
 He was to later gain recognition amongst scientific peers as one of a small group of early specialists in the geography and botany of Australia's wet tropical rainforests.
 His specimen collection work led to the genus Dansiea, which comprises the species Dansiea elliptica and Dansiea grandiflora, being named in his honour when it was first published in Austrobaileya Vol.1 in 1981.
 In 1961 Dansie procured the first scientific samples of the plant Musgravea heterophylla west south west of Kuranda.
 The plant was later formally described as a new species to science by Lindsay Stuart Smith in 1969.

 During his tenure with Queensland Forestry Dansie had become concerned about the extent and frequency of logging within many of the region's rainforests and feared their capacity to effectively regenerate was becoming permanently impaired.
 His early conservation awareness became a motivating influence upon his work to secure the preservation of zones within the Queensland Forestry estate which represented landscapes of critical ecological importance or outstanding natural beauty.
 A number of key conservation areas were established in the region as a result of Dansie's work including a 263ha tract of complex notophyll vine forest at Wongabel State Forest near Atherton.
 Also known as Mabi forest or type 5b (Tracey), the highly threatened ecosystem is only found on the Atherton Tableland and covers less than four per cent of its original extent.